Habits to Lower A1c

 Reviewing Diabetes Data

 T1D is an ever-changing condition, and it’s important to know whether your behaviors and/or insulin doses need to be changed.
-Your diabetes care team will review your blood sugar logs and recommend changes to your care routine at each clinic visit, but we recommend you make time to review this information and make adjustments between visits to better manage your diabetes.
+Your diabetes care team will review your blood glucose logs or CGM/pump data and recommend changes to your care routine at each clinic visit, but we recommend you make time to review this information and make adjustments between visits to better manage your diabetes.

 Average % HbA1c Based on Behavior

-Be sure to keep accurate blood sugar logs with carb information and insulin doses to review later.
+Be sure to keep accurate blood glucose logs with carb information and insulin doses to review later.

-Check your blood sugar logs for patterns like high blood sugars after meals or low blood sugars after boluses.
+Check your blood glucose logs for patterns like high blood glucose after meals or low blood glucose after boluses.

-Ask about a refresher diabetes education class if you need help reading your blood sugar logs.
+Ask about a refresher diabetes education class if you need help reading your blood glucose logs or CGM/pump data.

-Set a weekly or bi-weekly reminder to review your blood sugar logs.
+Set a weekly or bi-weekly reminder to review your blood glucose logs or CGM/pump data.

 Talk to your care team if you need help making adjustments to your insulin regimen.